-The Bank of Ireland Group Plc (BOI Group), the holding company of Bank of Ireland (BOI), operates mainly in Ireland through BOI but also has 18% of its operations by assets in the United Kingdom (Aa3 stable) via Bank of Ireland (UK) plc (BOI UK, Baa1 stable, baa2)1 The group distributes its products and services through around 169 branches in Ireland, as well as branches in the UK, France, Germany, Spain and the US.
+The Bank of Ireland Group Plc (BOI Group), the holding company of Bank of Ireland (BOI), operates mainly in Ireland through BOI but also has 24% of its operations by assets in the United Kingdom (Aa3 negative) via Bank of Ireland (UK) plc (BOI UK, A3 stable, baa2) The group distributes its products and services through around 169 branches in Ireland, as well as branches in the UK, France, Germany, Spain and the US.

 BOI was established in 1783 and, between 1922 and 1971, was the official bank of the Irish government.
 Effective 7 July 2017, BOI Group became the group's holding company and the new parent entity of BOI following stockholders' and regulatory approvals.
 BOI Group's ordinary shares are listed on the Irish Stock Exchange (ticker: BIRG) and the London Stock Exchange (ticker: BIRG).
-As of 13 May 2022, BOI Group's fourth-largest shareholder was the Irish government, through the Ireland Strategic Investment Fund, which owned 3.996% of the bank's total share capital.
-The largest shareholder is BlackRock Fund Advisors who owns 6.55%.
+On 23 September 2022, the Irish government announced that it no longer retains any ownership of the Group.
+The largest shareholder is BlackRock Fund Advisors who, as of 30 November 2022, owned 8.46%.

 BOI is an Irish retail and commercial bank.
 Its products and services include deposit-taking, current accounts, personal loans, business and corporate lending, leasing, international asset finance, financial advice, mortgages, foreign exchange, life assurance, pensions and credit cards.
-As of year-end 2021, BOI accounted for around 33% of the domestic market assets held by Irish credit institutions, based on its reported total consolidated assets of €155.3 billion.
+As of end-September 2022, BOI accounted for around 26% of the domestic market assets held by Irish credit institutions, based on its reported total consolidated assets of €156.2 billion.